tnlmedia/laravel-tool/docs/Cores/Gatherer.md

 ## Methods

-- `setConditions(array $conditions = []): Gatherer`: Set search conditions, can set multi times to combine.
+- `setConditions(array $conditions = []): Gatherer`: Set search conditions; can be called multiple times to combine conditions.
 - `setSort(string $sort = ''): Gatherer`: Set sort descriptor.
 - `setLimit(int $offset = 0, int $limit = 10): Gatherer`: Set pagination parameters.
 - `result(): Collection`: Execute the query and return results.
-- `total(): int`: Get total count of matched records.
+- `total(): int`: Get the total count of matched records.

 ## processCondition

-Allow you to preprocess conditions before applying to the seeker instance.
+Allows you to preprocess conditions before applying them to the seeker instance.

-Follow method can help you to normalize condition values:
+Helper methods for normalizing condition values include:

 - `conditionIntegerList($value): array`: Normalize a scalar or array into an array of integers.
 - `conditionStringList($value): array`: Normalize a scalar or array into an array of strings.
-- `conditionStringToArray($value): array`: Split string by spaces.
+- `conditionStringToArray($value): array`: Split a string by spaces into an array.

 ## processSort

-Allow you to provide custom sort parsing logic.
+Allows you to provide custom sort parsing logic.